By Meri Levy, MFT, CLE

 When your latch is good, even if your nipples are sore, you should notice less pain during feedings.
 Traumatized nipples should heal quickly.
 If your baby’s suckling hurts like heck for more than just the first minute of feeding, you probably don’t have a deep enough latch.
 Use your pinky in the corner of the baby’s mouth to take the baby off the breast and try again.

 For ordinary soreness, or for increasing the comfort of traumatized nipples while they are healing, the following products are recommended:

-- Soothies.
-These glycerin gel pads can be chilled in the refrigerator, and cut into four pieces each to get the most out of each pad.
+- Glycerin gel pads can be chilled in the refrigerator, and cut into four pieces each to get the most out of each pad.
 They feel soothing, promote healing, and protect your nipples from friction while they are sore.

 - Modified Lanolin nipple ointments.
-Long the stand-by for treating sore nipples, products such as Purelan™ or Lansinoh™ are derived from sheep’s wool and purified to remove allergens and contaminants.
+Long the stand-by for treating sore nipples, these ointments are derived from sheep’s wool and purified to remove allergens and contaminants.

 - Natural nipple salves.
-For moms who want to avoid animal products and mineral oil, or who don’t like the goopiness of lanolin (or the fact that it can stain your bras), we recommend nipple salves from Earth Mama Angel Baby or MotherLove.
+For moms who want to avoid animal products and mineral oil, or who don’t like the goopiness of lanolin (or the fact that it can stain your bras), there are natural nipple salves from Earth Mama Angel Baby or MotherLove.
 These organic salves contain ingredients such as shea butter and calendula to help heal sore nipples, and they are safe in the quantities involved for your baby to ingest.

 PREVENTING SORE NIPPLES

 If you haven’t yet begun breastfeeding, there are some things you can do to minimize the risk of sore nipples.